wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/9-participate-testing.md

     Data Validation tests
   :::column-end:::
   :::column:::
     These tests verify data migration to ensure data quality and are typically performed by the person who wrote the integration or customer resources in close consultation with subject matter experts that know the customer data.
 These experts should understand the data transition and transformation and can confirm the migrated data is valid with proper context.
-This can involve standard checks like row counts or spot-checking a subset of data migrated to verify columns were correctly mapped.
-This is also sometimes called data migration testing.
+This process can involve standard checks like row counts or spot-checking a subset of data migrated to verify columns were correctly mapped.
+This process is also sometimes called data migration testing.
   :::column-end:::
 :::row-end:::
 :::row:::